-You will be paid the basic rate of pay during sickness absence up to a maximum of the table below per annum (pro-rata if you work part-time).
+You will be paid the basic rate of pay during sickness absence up to a maximum of 5 days in any 12-month rolling period (pro-rata if you work part-time).
+Whilst in your first year of employment, you are only entitled to SSP.